Home » In the Library » Summer Fun

 2. Read, complete activities, and log your progress either online, in-app, or on paper.
 All reading counts: books, audiobooks, being read to, etc.

 3. Complete blackout bingo – read 800 minutes and complete four activities (one from each list) – then visit your Library for the completion prize, while supplies last.
-The last day for completion and picking up prizes is July 31.
+The final day to complete the competition is August 14.

 Download Bingo Card and Reading Tracker